-- Those providing clinical supervision to those administering the vaccine must be competent to assess individuals for suitability for vaccination, identify any contraindications or precautions, discuss issues related to vaccination and obtain informed consent from the individuals being vaccinated. - All persons must either be an appropriate prescriber or one of above noted registered professionals.
-Those that are not registered professionals, and those returning to immunisation after a prolonged interval (more than 12 months), should be assessed and signed off as meeting the requirements of the relevant NES Proficiency document -COVID-19 vaccine administration.
-They should be observed administering the vaccine until both they, and their supervisor or trainer, feel confident that they have the necessary knowledge and skills to administer vaccines safely and competently. - Experienced vaccinators should use the relevant NES Proficiency document to selfassess that they are able to meet all the competencies listed and confirm that they have the knowledge and skills necessary to administer COVID-19 vaccine. - They must have completed local IPC training and comply with the vaccination guidance with the National COVID-19 IPC guidelines available: National Infection Prevention and Control Manual: Scottish COVID-19 Infection Prevention and Control Addendum for Acute Settings
+- Those providing clinical supervision to those administering the vaccine must be competent to assess individuals for suitability for vaccination, identify any contraindications / exclusions or precautions, discuss issues related to vaccination and obtain informed consent from the individuals being vaccinated. - All persons must either be an appropriate prescriber or one of above noted registered professionals.
+Those that are not registered professionals, and those returning to immunisation after a prolonged interval (more than 12 months), should be assessed and signed off as meeting the requirements of the relevant NES Vaccination Proficiency document.
+They should be observed administering the vaccine until both they, and their supervisor or trainer, feel confident that they have the necessary knowledge and skills to administer vaccines safely and competently. - Experienced vaccinators should use the relevant NES Vaccination Proficiency document to self-assess that they are able to meet all the competencies listed and confirm that they have the knowledge and skills necessary to administer COVID-19 vaccine.
+They must have completed local IPC training and comply with the vaccination guidance.